The more your belly grows during pregnancy, the greater the anticipation of being able to hold your baby in your arms.

-At the beginning of pregnancy you can sleep on your back without worrying, but you should avoid this sleeping position in the last trimester, said sexpally experts.
+At the beginning of pregnancy, you can sleep on your back without worrying, but you should avoid this sleeping position in the last trimester.

 Lying on your back often causes discomfort or nausea.
 Especially when the birth is approaching, the abdomen is usually very heavy and, when lying on your back, presses on the vena cava running in the back.

 This is one of the most important veins in the body as it carries blood from the lower part of the body to the heart.